-ClearBridge Large Cap Growth Strategy (effective on or about April 22, 2022).
+ClearBridge Large Cap Growth Strategy.
 The strategy seeks long-term growth of capital by taking a concentrated, long-term approach to generating growth by owning three types of growth companies across the spectrum of growth and volatility that can thrive through varying market environments.

-ClearBridge Large Cap Value Strategy (effective on or about April 22, 2022).
+ClearBridge Large Cap Value Strategy.
 The strategy seeks long-term growth of capital by exploiting market inefficiencies to identify strong businesses at attractive valuations that it can hold for long time periods.